-- See that my child is punctual and attends school regularly. - Support the school in its efforts to maintain proper discipline. - Establish a time for homework, provide a quiet study time, and encourage good study habits. - Talk with my child about his/her school activities every day. - Encourage my child to read by reading to him/her and by reading myself.
+- 1) I will see that my child is punctual and attends school regularly. - 2) I will support the school in its efforts to maintain proper discipline. - 3) I will establish a time for homework, provide a quiet study time and encourage good study habits. - 4) I will talk with my child about his/her school activities every day. - 5) I will encourage my child to read by reading to him/her and by reading myself. - 6) I will check my child's book bag/planner/folder/teacher communication/etc daily and communicate with school personnel as requested. - 7) I will contact my child's teacher if I have concerns about his/her classroom work.